What is Computer Forensics?

 Why use Forensic Technicians?

 Those who manage or administer information systems and networks understand the basics of computer forensics.
-Through an established scientific process used to collect, analyze, and report computer forensics technicians, the experts at Powerhouse Forensicss gather the digital forensic “fingerprints” left behind with technological theft.
+Through an established scientific process used to collect, analyze, and report computer forensics technicians, the experts at Powerhouse Forensics gather the digital forensic “fingerprints” left behind with technological theft.
 This involves electronic discovery of latent evidence such as deleted, damaged, or encrypted files.
 Computer forensic technicians are specifically trained to know where to look for data, how to extract it without damaging the integrity, and the legal implications of the forensic evidence involved.
-In addition, the technicians at Powerhouse Forensicss are experienced in compiling this research into a comprehensive report and can serve as dependable witnesses should your case go to court.
+In addition, the technicians at Powerhouse Forensics are experienced in compiling this research into a comprehensive report and can serve as dependable witnesses should your case go to court.